 Learn From My Mistakes 😉

 I’ve made this recipe dozens of times, and the biggest thing to note is that the sauce will bubble up and over as it cooks.
 Make sure you either use a large enough sauce pan or be willing to standby and watch the pot throughout the entire cook time.
-If it begins to bubble up, simply lift the saucepan up and allow the bubbles to fall, then continue cooking.
+If it begins to bubble, simply lift the saucepan up and allow the bubbles to fall, then continue cooking.

 Serving Suggestions (Other Than Steak 😂)